Andy Hawthorne

-Andy Hawthorne, OBE is a British evangelist, author, and founder of The Message Trust, a Christian mission organisation based in Manchester, UK.
+Andy Hawthorne, OBE is a British evangelist, author, and founder of The Message Trust, a global Christian mission organisation based in Manchester, UK.

 He has been a speaker at New Wine, Spring Harvest, Soul Survivor, Keswick Convention, and other Christian conferences in the UK.
 He was one of the founders of Hope 08 and the Hope Together initiatives.

 The Message Trust has been working with young people and communities across the UK for over 30 years; its initiatives and work have been particularly directed at those who are traditionally hard to reach, in prison, or from disadvantaged communities.
 Originally focused in Greater Manchester, The Message now works across the UK, with hubs in Scotland, Wales, London, the Midlands, and the North East, as well as Manchester.
-They also work internationally in Cape Town, South Africa, Vancouver, Canada, and Annaberg-Buchholz, Germany.
+They also work internationally in Cape Town, South Africa, Vancouver, Canada, Annaberg-Buchholz, Germany, Brazil, the Netherlands, Uganda and Ethiopia.

 Early life

 Hawthorne and his brother Simon were raised in Cheadle, Manchester, United Kingdom.
+He attended Mosley Hall Grammar School, where he was quite disruptive.
+After leaving school, the brothers set up a fashion accessories business in Longsight.
 Their mother was a Christian, but as children, they had no religious interests.
 Simon tells the story of receiving a Christian book from his mother, giving it away, and eventually having it returned to him by a friend of a friend in Blackpool who had found it in a charity shop.
 The brothers decided to read the book and then committed their lives to Jesus.
-At the time, they were running their own fashion accessories business.
+Hawthorne ran the fashion accessories business for 13 years, picking up a number of skills which later proved useful when he started building a charity.
+An unexpected surge in demand for braces in 1987 let to him hiring 30 young men from a local estate, but they caused many problems, and in desperation, he asked local churches what they were doing to help such people.
+He then booked the Apollo Theatre for a week, and organised events to attract the local youth.